Image Credit: Getty Images / Peopleimages

 I was devastated.
 I had no idea if we would find another buyer during lockdown.

 The uncertainty was horrible.
-I worked hard on the wards every day, and this house crisis added fuel to the fire.
-I wasn’t coping very well.
-I had daily migraines, and some weekends I couldn’t even get out of bed.
-It was hard to see a way forward.
+I worked hard on the wards daily, and this house crisis fuelled the fire.
+I wasn't coping very well.
+The stress of moving house and migraine meant I was having daily attacks.
+I couldn't even get out of bed some weekends, and it was hard to see a way forward.

 On the plus side, I'd stayed in touch with the estate agent for the house we were buying.